From May 4th 2022, all Half Day DMZ tours are now open!Book Now

-It is believed by experts that somewhere between 1.8 – 2.2 million landmines have been planted here.
-1 – 1.2 million by the US and South Korea and another 800,000 to 1 million by North Korea.
+Experts believe somewhere between 1.8 – 2.2 million landmines have been planted here, roughly 1 to 1.2 million by the US and South Korea, and another 800,000 to 1 million by North Korea.

-The DMZ was established as the result of the Korean Armistice Agreement between North Korea, China and the United Nations Command (UNC).
-This cease fire agreement effectively has put the Korean War “on hold”.
-The DMZ reaches 250 km long, by 4 km wide.
-Roughly dividing the Korean Peninsula in half.
+The DMZ was established as a result of the Korean Armistice Agreement between North Korea, China and the United Nations Command (UNC).
+This “ceasefire” agreement has effectively put the Korean War on hold.
+The DMZ now reaches 250 km long by 4 km wide, roughly dividing the Korean Peninsula in half.

-Inside of the DMZ is an area where both nations can meet for negotiations.
-Today it’s known as the Joint Security Area (JSA), while the original village was called Panmunjeom and was located 800 metres further North.
-However, for all intents and purposes regarding tours of the DMZ, the JSA and Panmunjeom can be considered one and the same.
+Inside the DMZ is an area where both nations can meet for negotiations.
+Today it’s known as the Joint Security Area (JSA), while the original village was called Panmunjom and was located 800 metres further North.
+However, regarding tours of the DMZ, the JSA and Panmunjom can be considered the same place.

 The DMZ today is it safe?

 Considering its history and that the DMZ (especially the JSA) has suffered various incidents with both military and civilian casualties, you might be wondering if it’s safe to take your family on a DMZ tour.